 Let’s see how Selinunte was built.
 10 km west of Selinunte you will find one of the Med’s great archaeological wonders: the quarries of Cusa.
 At Cave di Cusa all has remained exactly as it was on the fateful day in the year 409 BC, when unnerving news arrived at the stone quarries: war.
 A huge Carthaginian fleet had been sighted.
 The workers fled, not sure if they would ever return.
 The quarries speak for themselves: they never did.
 Some half-cut columns still lie strewn in olive groves, others remain attached to the mother stone – awaiting a delivery for more than 2,000 years that will never come.
-Second to My Destination Sicily Cave di Cusa is one of the most fascinating archaeological spots not only in Sicily, but in the whole of Europe.
+Second to My Guide Sicily Cave di Cusa is one of the most fascinating archaeological spots not only in Sicily, but in the whole of Europe.
 But judge for yourself – just make sure to bring a picnic along!

 Things to do and see in Selinunte